dotnet/docs-maui/docs/user-interface/controls/editor.md

         AutoSize="TextChanges" />
 ```

-When auto-resizing is enabled, the height of the `Editor` will increase when the user fills it with text, and the height will decrease as the user deletes text.
+When auto-resizing is enabled, the height of the <xref:Microsoft.Maui.Controls.Editor> will increase when the user fills it with text, and the height will decrease as the user deletes text.

 > [!NOTE]
-> An `Editor` will not auto-size if the `HeightRequest` property has been set.
+> An <xref:Microsoft.Maui.Controls.Editor> will not auto-size if the `HeightRequest` property has been set.

 ## Transform text

-An `Editor` can transform the casing of its text, stored in the `Text` property, by setting the `TextTransform` property to a value of the `TextTransform` enumeration.
+An <xref:Microsoft.Maui.Controls.Editor> can transform the casing of its text, stored in the `Text` property, by setting the `TextTransform` property to a value of the `TextTransform` enumeration.
 This enumeration has four values:

 - `None` indicates that the text won't be transformed.
 - `Default` indicates that the default behavior for the platform will be used.
 This is the default value of the `TextTransform` property.